chiappo98/fast_detector_Response/README.md

 ## Fast_resp installation
-Login on the neutrino-01 machine.
+Connect first to bastion.cnaf.infn.it, the CNAF gateway, and then login on the neutrino-01 machine.
 From a local terminal:
 ```
 ssh <HTC_user>@bastion.cnaf.infn.it
 ssh <HTC_user>@131.154.161.32